|

 are just too high and Total Wine & More will steal away much of ABC's

-business if they don't change their pricing model and, initially, they haven't
+business if they don't change their pricing model and, so far, they haven't

 done so.
 We checked about a dozen items from ABC's April 2007 sales